 Five Forks (April 1, 1865) – The fighting continued in Dinwiddie County when Confederate General Robert E. Lee ordered Generals George Pickett, General Thomas Munford, Fitzhugh Lee, and Thomas Rosser to hold the vital crossroads of Five Forks at all hazard.
 On April 1, while Union General Philip Sheridan’s cavalry pinned the Confederate force in position, the V Corps under Major General G.K.
 Warren attacked and overwhelmed the Confederate left flank, taking many prisoners.
 Sheridan personally directed the attack, which extended General Robert E. Lee’s Petersburg lines to the breaking point.
 Loss of Five Forks threatened Lee’s last supply line, the South Side Railroad.
-The following day, General Lee informed Confederate President Jefferson Davis that Petersburg and Richmond must be evacuated.
+General Lee informed Confederate President Jefferson Davis that Petersburg and Richmond must be evacuated the following day.